-Altitude sickness isn't so much a simple function of altitude, says Tod Schimelpfenig, the Curriculum Director of Wilderness Medicine Institute in Lander, WY.
+Altitude sickness isn't so much a simple function of altitude, says Tod Schimelpfenig, the curriculum director of Wilderness Medicine Institute in Lander, Wyo.
 It is more a function of a rapid change from lower to higher altitude - the quicker and the greater altitude gain in the transition, the worse the symptoms.

-"Combine quick rise in altitude with aggressive exercise and you've got a problem," he said.
+"Combine quick rise in altitude with aggressive exercise and you've got a problem," he says.

 The Zion/Bryce Canyon area ranges from 3,000 feet in elevation in Zion, to 8,000 and 9,000 feet elevation in Bryce Canyon -- 10,000 feet in nearby Cedar Breaks National Monument.
 Those higher elevations can trigger altitude sickness.

-Schimelpfenig said a more serious altitude-related illness is pulmonary edema, or water on the lungs.
-Victims can die if they aren't transported right away to a lower altitude, he said.
+Schimelpfenig says a more serious altitude-related illness is pulmonary edema, or water on the lungs.
+Victims can die if they aren't transported right away to a lower altitude, he says.

-Rob Wissinger, Emergency Medical Services Coordinator for Zion National Park, said altitude sickness at Zion is pretty rare.
-"When visitors exhibit symptoms, it is usually because they've got the flu," said Wissinger.
+Rob Wissinger, emergency medical services coordinator for Zion National Park, says altitude sickness at Zion is pretty rare.
+"When visitors exhibit symptoms, it is usually because they've got the flu."